Section

 has entered into a lawful contract of marriage, whether or not that

-marriage has been dissolved subsequently, or any homeless minor
+marriage has been dissolved subsequently, emancipated youth or any homeless minor

 may provide general and, when applicable, informed consent to treatment